intuit/automation-for-humans/README.md

 ## Experimental Features

-### Mac OS X UI Automation
+### macOS UI Automation
-[automation-for-humans] also works with automating Mac OS X apps.
+[automation-for-humans] also works with automating macOS apps.
 It uses [Appium For Mac] as the underlying driver.

 Currently it supports interaction by specifying the AXPath's.
 This is completely against the <a href="#core-philosophy" />core-philosophy</a> that automation should be done in a way the user would interact with the UI rather than hidden details and xpath's.
 Support for using it without specifying AXPath's is being worked on.